cs-education/sysbuild/README.md

   JSHint is automatically run on the changed JS files, changed SASS files are automatically compiled, etc.
   `grunt serve`

 * If you add a new bower component, you might want to automatically inject *supported* Bower components into the HTML file.
-  Some plugins (Blob.js and FuelUX specifically do not support this, so for now you have to enter CSS and JS files manually in the HTML file.
-We are considering moving to RequireJS, so that dependency management becomes simpler.)
   `grunt bowerInstall`

 * Run [JSHint](http://www.jshint.com/about/).